The Little Prince: Tone and writing style

-While Saint-Exupéry was a native speaker of French, he was never able to achieve anything more than haltingly poor English.
+A native speaker of French, Saint-Exupéry was never able to achieve anything more than haltingly poor English.
 Adèle Breaux, his young Northport English tutor to whom he later dedicated a writing ("For Miss Adèle Breaux, who so gently guided me in the mysteries of the English language"), related her experiences with her famous student as Saint-Exupéry in America, 1942–1943: A Memoir, published in 1971.

 "Saint-Exupéry's prodigious writings and studies of literature sometimes gripped him, and on occasion he continued his readings of literary works until moments before take-off on solitary military reconnaissance flights, as he was adept at both reading and writing while flying.
 Taking off with an open book balanced on his leg, his ground crew would fear his mission would quickly end after contacting something 'very hard'.
 On one flight, to the chagrin of colleagues awaiting his arrival, he circled the Tunis airport for an hour so that he could finish reading a novel.
 Saint-Exupéry frequently flew with a lined carnet (notebook) during his long, solo flights, and some of his philosophical writings were created during such periods when he could reflect on the world below him, becoming 'enmeshed in a search for ideals which he translated into fable and parable'."